Dornier Do J. "Wal"

 Development

-The Do J was first powered by two 265 kW (355 hp) Rolls-Royce Eagle IX engines.
-Later versions used nearly every available engine on the market from makers like Hispano-Suiza, Napier & Son, Lorraine-Dietrich, BMW, and even the US-built Liberty V-12 engine.
-The 10 to-Wal used by Deutsche Lufthansa for their mail service across the South Atlantic from 1934 to 1938 had a range of 3,600 km (2,200 mi), and a ceiling of 3,500 m (11,480 ft).
+Later versions used nearly every available engine on the market: Hispano-Suiza, Napier, Lorraine-Dietrich, BMW, and Liberty and its famous V-12 engine.
+The Lufthansa Wals for their mail service across the South Atlantic (1934-1938) were modified to carry more fuel, for a range of 3,600 km (2,200 mi) and ceiling of 3,500 m (11,480 ft).
+The Rolls-Royce "Eagle" engines beame the most popular, but also Hispano-Suiza, Liberty, Napier-Lion, Lorraine-Dietrich and BMW engines.

 A record-Setter